smilesun/smilesun.github.io/_pages/about.md

   - /about.html
 ---

-With expertise in statistics (causality), software engineering, optimization and control theory, my research goal is to bridge the above different disciplines for precision medicine.
-To achieve this, I have dipped into the following:
+With expertise in Bayes statistics, causality, software engineering, reinforcement learning, optimization and control theory, my research goal is to bridge the above different disciplines for precision medicine.

+To achieve this, I have dipped into the following research activities:

 - Toplogical data analysis
 - High dimensional approximate causal discovery